CartoDB/analytics-toolbox-core/modules/h3/snowflake/doc/KRING.md

 **Description**

 Returns all cell indexes in a **filled hexagonal k-ring** centered at the origin in no particular order.
-Returns `null` on invalid input.

 * `origin`: `STRING` H3 cell index of the origin.
 * `size`: `INT` size of the ring (distance from the origin).